adecourcy/Computer-Vision-Assignment-2/README.md

 ![alt_text](https://github.iu.edu/cs-b657-sp2018/adecourc-kspoon-a2/blob/master/panaroma%20books%20-%20no%20stitch.png)

 #### Book panorama with smoothing
 We had a lot of issues with Part 2 so we didn't have a chance to add smoothing to this part.
+However, we do have code (currently in a2.cpp but commented out - please see a2.cpp, Part 4) to add in the smoothing part, we just didn't get Part 2 working so unfortunatley we didn't have a chance to use the code we wrote.